ImmanuelShin/reading-notes/Code-201/class-05.md

 ## Things I want to know more about

-If we got giant mirrors, magically placed them extremely far out in the universe, and pointed them back towards us.
-Would we eventually get images of prehistoric Earth?
+If we got giant mirrors, magically placed them extremely far out in the universe, and pointed them back towards us, would we eventually get images of prehistoric Earth?